ludyna/lu_brain/README.md

 3. Move AI's ease of use to the next level.
 4. Bring tech that will help humanity to survive the next extinction event.

-GLORY TO HUMANITY AND A LARGER CONSCIOUSNESS SYSTEM! :)
+FOR THE GLORY OF HUMANITY AND A LARGER CONSCIOUSNESS SYSTEM! :)